How to Become a Database AdministratorHow to Become a Database AdministratorHow to Become a Database Administrator

 What Does a Database Administrator Do?

 So, what does a database administrator do?
-As personal medical and financial information and company information becomes more detailed and computerized, there is an increased need for accurate storage, backup, security, and retrieval of data.
+As consumer and company information becomes more detailed and computerized, there is an increased need for accurate storage, backup, security, and retrieval of data.
 This is where the database administrator comes in.

-- Designs and builds the database so that data can be accurately and efficiently retrieved
+Design and build the database so that data can be accurately and efficiently retrieved

-- Maintains or updates the database by fine-tuning its functionality
+Maintain or update the database by fine-tuning its functionality

-- Merges databases so that no data is lost or duplicated, or transfer data to an updated database
+Merge databases so no data is lost or duplicated, or transfer data to an updated database

-The U.S. News & World Report rankings of the Best Technology Jobs of 2019 include database administrator at No. 5.
-Similarly, CNN Money ranked database administrator as No. 14 out of the top 100 jobs based on pay, job growth, and personal satisfaction.
+The U.S. News & World Report rankings of the Best Technology Jobs of 2020 include database administrator at No. 4.

 When considering how to become a database administrator, know that education is critical.
 Most positions require at least a bachelor’s degree, with some positions also requiring a certification in specific database systems.

 According to the U.S. Bureau of Labor Statistics (BLS), database administrator education requirements include having at least “a bachelor’s degree in an information- or computer-based subject.”
 So, the first step in becoming a database administrator is to earn a bachelor’s degree.
 An online bachelor’s degree in management information systems (MIS) can help provide the background in database management and data manipulation that professionals need for a career as a database administrator.